spiffe/java-spiffe/java-spiffe-provider/README.md

 Java Security Providers are configured in the master security properties file `<java-home>/jre/lib/security/java.security`.

-The way to register a provider is to specify the Provider subclass name and priority in the format
+The way to register a java security provider is by specifying the custom `Provider` subclass name and the priority in the following format:

 ```
 security.provider.<n>=<className>
 ```

-This declares a provider, and specifies its preference order n.
+This declares a provider, and specifies its preference order `n`.

 ### Copy the JAR to the JVM extensions

-For installing the JAR file containing the provider classes as a bundled extension in the java platform, copy build/libs/spiffe-provider-<version>-all.jar to <java-home>/jre/lib/ext
+For installing the JAR file containing the provider classes as a bundled extension in the java platform, copy `build/libs/java-spiffe-provider-<version>-all.jar` to `<java-home>/jre/lib/ext`.

 #### Register the SPIFFE Provider

-You can extend and override the master security properties file.
+The master security properties file can be extended.
 Create a file `java.security` with the following content:

 ```
 # Add the spiffe provider, change the <n> for the correct consecutive number